paulb00th/galapagos/content/our-diving/our-main-dive-sites.md

 {{< figure src="/img/main-dive-sites/300_OurDsites2.png" class="align-right full-width-on-small" >}}

+Travel duration: Approx. 15 - 20 mins from Puerto Ayora.

+Dive Difficulty: Ideal for novice & reactivate students.
+Also with much to offer divers with advanced qualifications.

-Set to the south of the bay and some 15 to 20 minutes from the harbor, this site provides ideal conditions for training dives 3 and 4 of the Open Water course.
-It is also a site much loved by Free Divers and is an excellent choice for those undertaking the Apnea 2 qualification.
+Location: To the south side of the bay.

+Description: This site provides ideal conditions for training dives 3 and 4 of the Open Water course.
+At this site it’s common to see reef fish, sea lions, various rays and other local creatures.

+Loberia is also a site much loved by Free Divers and is an excellent choice for those undertaking the Apnea 2 qualification.
-Maximum depth at this location is 18m.
-It’s common to see reef fish, sea lions, various rays and other local creatures.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
+ If you are interested in Free Diving, please bear in mind that we have an in-house expert, PADI Free-Diving Instructor, Alan Jacome.

 <div class="grey-bar"></div>